eric141822/memo-angular-practice/README.md

 Simple memo web app written for the purpose of practicing Angular using a fake DB back-end via JSON-server, with the help of Traversy Media's [Angular Crash Course](https://www.youtube.com/watch?v=3dHNOWTI7H8).

-In partivular, the add form/button and memo item and their respectice CSS remain mostly unchanged.
+In particular, the add form/button and memo item and their respectice CSS remain mostly unchanged.

 Again, huge thanks to Traversy Media's great tutorial, check him out on [Youtube](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA)!